nllz/IRTF-HRPC/draft-research.md

 #### Traffic Interception

 While we are seeing an increasing trend in the last couple of years to employ SSL/TLS as a secure traffic layer for HTTP-based applications, we are still far from seeing an ubiquitous use of encryption on the World Wide Web.
 It is important to consider that the adoption of SSL/TLS is also a relatively recent phenomena.
 E-mail providers such as riseup.net provided SSL on by default as on of the first.
 Google introduced an option for its GMail users to navigate with SSL only in 2008 {{Rideout}}, and turned SSL on by default later in 2010 {{Schillace}}.
-It took an increasing amount of security breaches and revelations on global surveillance from Edward Snowden to have other Internet service providers to follow Google's lead.
+It took an increasing amount of security breaches and revelations on global surveillance from Edward Snowden to have other Internet service providers follow Google's lead.
 For example, Yahoo enabled SSL/TLS by default on its webmail services only towards the end of 2013 {{Peterson}}.

 TLS itself has been subject to many attacks and bugs which can be attributed to some fundamental design weaknesses such as lack of a state machine, which opens a vulnerability for a Triple Handshake Attack, and flaws caused by early U.S. government restrictions on cryptography, leading to cipher-suite downgrade attacks (Logjam attack).
 These vulnerabilities have been corrected in TLS1.3. {{Bhargavan}} {{Adrian}}